-Make a beautiful Snowflake Keepsake Ornament for your Christmas tree this year.
+Make a festive Snowflake Keepsake Ornament for your Christmas tree this year.
 An easy DIY craft tutorial idea that also makes a great Christmas gift!

 Christmas is my favorite time of year.
-What I love most is the traditions.
+What I love most are all of the traditions.
 Every year all of the women on my side of the family do a Handmade Christmas Ornament Exchange.

 There is a total of 8 woman which includes the sisters, sister-in-laws, and my mom.
 So we all make 8 of the same ornament and then exchange with each other.
 So every year we get 8 new handmade ornaments.
 These are easily my favorite ornaments and it so fun to pull the ones out from years past and hang them on the tree.